dotnet/docs/docs/core/tutorials/testing-with-cli.md

 The `NewTypes` project is in place, and you've organized it by keeping the pets-related types in a folder.
 Next, create your test project and start writing tests with the [xUnit](https://xunit.github.io/) test framework.
 Unit testing allows you to automatically check the bevahior of your pet types to confirm that they're operating properly.

 Create a *test* folder with a *NewTypesTests* folder within it.
-At a command prompt from the *NewTypesTests* folder, execute `dotnet new xunit`.
+At a command prompt from the *NewTypesTests* folder, execute `dotnet add package xunit`.
 This produces two files: *NewTypesTests.csproj* and *UnitTest1.cs*.

 The test project cannot currently test the types in `NewTypes` and requires a project reference to the `NewTypes` project.
 To add a project reference, use the [`dotnet add reference`](../tools/dotnet-add-reference.md) command: